catherineheath/catherineheath.github.io/index.md

 **Example (15 minutes)**

-* Use a projector to show example pull request
+* Use a projector to show example contribution using the GitHub platform

 **Workshop (1.25 hours)**

+* Everyone get up GitHub in the browser on their laptop and log in
-* Everyone work together on contributing their first pull request
+* Work together on contributing to first documentation project
 * We'll walk round and check how each individual is getting on

 **Wrap up (15 minutes)**